Preconstruction And Delivery

 Owners usually get the best value from adaptive reuse construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Selective Demolition And Early Stabilization
+2. Selective Demolition, Hazardous-material Abatement, And Early Structural Stabilization

-3. New-use Build-out And System Integration
+3. New-use Build-out, Code-compliance Upgrades, And System Integration

-New-use Build-out And System Integration is treated as a decision gate, not a box-checking exercise.
+New-use Build-out, Code-compliance Upgrades, And System Integration is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Turnover, Testing, And Final Owner Readiness
+4. Turnover, City Of Georgetown Occupancy Inspection, And Final Owner Readiness Documentation

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.